-In addition, ALFSG has performed between 2001 and 2006, the NAC trial testing whether N-acetylcysteine, the antidote for acetaminophen overdoses is of use in the management of other forms of acute liver failure.
+Much earlier, ALFSG performed the NAC trial between 2001 and 2006, testing whether N-acetylcysteine, the antidote for acetaminophen overdoses is of use in the management of other forms of acute liver failure.
 That study was analyzed and the results published in 2009.
 See publications list (Lee WM et al Gastroenterology 2009;137:856-864).
 Several other publications highlight the apparent benefit of NAC; however, use of NAC for non-acetaminophen ALF is not an FDA-approved indication.

-Since that time, we have conducted in partnership with Ocera Therapeutics, Inc., a study of the Safety and Tolerability of Ornithine Phenylacetate for management of hepatic encephalopathy in the setting of ALF.
+Between 2012 and 2016, we conducted a study in partnership with Ocera Therapeutics, Inc., of the Safety and Tolerability of Ornithine Phenylacetate for management of hepatic encephalopathy in the setting of ALF.
 This was not an efficacy study but meant to determine safety and tolerability.
 Study results are available in the following article: Stravitz RT, et al. Hepatology 2018; 67:1003-13.
 In brief, OPA appeared to be safe and to effectively lower ammonia levels in patients with ALF at the highest dose studied, 20 gm/day.
-Preliminary results were presented at the recent AASLD meeting in Boston; the manuscript with full study results in currently submitted and under review.
+Preliminary results were presented in November 2016 at the AASLD meeting in Boston; the manuscript with full study results in currently submitted and under review.